juicedata/juicefs/docs/en/guide/quota.md

 ```

 :::note
-JuiceFS implements support for the POSIX interface through FUSE, because the underlying object storage is usually of infinitely scalable capacity.
-Therefore, the identification capacity is just an estimate (which also means unlimited) and not the actual capacity, which changes dynamically with the actual usage.
+The capacity of underlying object storage is usually unlimited; namely, JuiceFS storage is unlimited.
+Therefore, the displayed capacity is just an estimate rather than the actual capacity.
 :::

 The `config` command that comes with the client allows you to view the details of a file system.